Credits:Montville Timber Trail, wood working demonstration. Photo: Adam Friend

 Location: Montville Village Hall

-Horizon Festival Acknowledgments
+Horizon Festival acknowledgments

 Montville Timber Trail is a Program Partner of Horizon Festival 2026.